pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 4. SharePoint page header: This displays navigation within the site, the site classification, and some common features such as following, sharing, or editing the page.
 You can configure this with colors (the site "theme") and a logo.

 5. [Web parts](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/overview-client-side-web-parts): You can put any web parts you want on the page.
 This can include custom web parts written using the SharePoint Framework.
 So-called ["full bleed"](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/basics/use-web-parts-full-width-column) web parts can span the width of the page, inviting use for single page applications.
-(Full bleed is jargon from the printing industry; no animals are killed when developing these web parts!)
+(Full bleed is jargon from the printing industry; no animals are harmed when developing these web parts!)
 So you can really put anything you wish here.
 This typically makes up the majority of the page, with more screen real estate than all the other elements combined.

 6. [SharePoint Framework footer](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions): Like the header, this is fully customizable to hold anything you wish.